 New Jersey has undertaken beach nourishment projects to protect the shore.
 These projects sustain the eroding shoreline by pumping sand onto the beaches.
 These costly projects have varying success rates, and generally last 10-15 years.

-Other ways that they attempt to protect the shore include raising shore houses, building sea walls, and planting dunes along the beach.
-These solutions are also highly contentious, stop-gap solutions.
+Other projects include raising shore houses, building sea walls, and planting dunes along the beach.
+These are largely considered stop-gap solutions.